DigitalPublishingToolkit/TOD15-Online-Courtship/md/06_Pino_Dating_or_Escaping.md

 [^6_Pino_Dating_or_Escaping_32]: Jennifer L. Gibbs, Nicole B. Ellison and Rebecca D. Heino,
-    'Self-Presentation in Online Personals: The Role of Anticipated Future Interaction, Self-Disclosure, and Perceived Success in Internet Dating', Communication Research 33 (2006):152-177 DOI:
+    'Self-Presentation in Online Personals: The Role of Anticipated Future Interaction, Self-Disclosure, and Perceived Success in Internet Dating', *Communication Research* 33 (2006):152-177 DOI:
     10.1177/0093650205285368.

 [^6_Pino_Dating_or_Escaping_33]: Joseph B. Walther, 'Computer-mediated communication: Impersonal,
-    interpersonal, and hyperpersonal interaction', Communication
+    interpersonal, and hyperpersonal interaction', *Communication
-    Research 23 (1996): 3-44.
+    Research* 23 (1996): 3-44.

 [^6_Pino_Dating_or_Escaping_34]: Jeffrey T. Hancock, Catalina Toma and Nicole Ellison, 'The Truth
-    about Lying in Online Dating Profiles', CHI 2007 Proceedings Online Representation of Self, San Jose, CA, USA April 28-May 3, 2007, p.
+    about Lying in Online Dating Profiles', *CHI 2007 Proceedings Online Representation of Self*, San Jose, CA, USA April 28-May 3, 2007, p.
     452.

 [^6_Pino_Dating_or_Escaping_35]: Jeffrey T. Hancock, Catalina Toma and Nicole Ellison, 'The Truth
     about Lying in Online Dating Profiles'.

-[^6_Pino_Dating_or_Escaping_36]: Erving Goffman, The Presentation of Self in Everyday Life, New
+[^6_Pino_Dating_or_Escaping_36]: Erving Goffman, *The Presentation of Self in Everyday Life*, New
     York: Anchor, 1959.

 [^6_Pino_Dating_or_Escaping_37]: There is no specific contact section on this website.